Codex Entry 05: The Culinary Traversal, 900–1700

 By 1700 the cuisine of the lowland Christianized population has stabilized into a form that contemporary palates would still recognize.
 Three communities do most of the stabilizing:

 The Hokkien Chinese cooks of the Parián de los Sangleyes in Manila fix the noodle-and-stir-fry register.
-Pancit (← Hokkien piān-ê-si̍t, “something quickly cooked”).
-Lumpia (← Hokkien lūn-piáⁿ).
-Bihon, misua, toyo, tahure, ampaw.
+By standard linguistic scholarship — externally sourced, not in the primary corpus — pancit derives from Hokkien piān-ê-si̍t (“something quickly cooked”) and lumpia from Hokkien lūn-piáⁿ; bihon, misua, toyo, tahure, and ampaw belong to the same borrowing layer.
 By 1700 this lexicon is set; later regional variations elaborate on top of it.

 Mexican migrant cooks — galleon crew, soldiers, mestizos, Acapulco-born artisans settling in Cavite and Manila — finish the chili-tomato-corn restructuring of the four lineages.
 Tamales-lineage and atole-lineage preparations enter regional repertoires; some persist in modified form (the suman and bibingka kin), others fade.